Are you addicted to smoking, alcohol or gambling?

 You get intense cravings whenever you encounter these triggers because the hippocampus and the amygdala store information about environmental triggers related to the addiction.

 Intense cravings caused by the amygdala and hippocampus effect on your addiction and the chances of relapsing.
 That is why it is important to recognise and be aware of environmental triggers so that you can avoid them where possible.

-Hypnosis allows you to connect with your subconscious thoughts.
+Hypnosis for addiction allows you to connect with your subconscious thoughts.
 It aims to help you change your response to the environmental triggers that cause your intense cravings.

 Lastly, learning self-hypnosis can help with self-care.
 Practising self-hypnosis regularly can give you the best chance of permanently overcoming your addiction.

-If you are interested in finding out if hypnosis can help you beat your addiction please get in touch to book your free consultation.
+If you are interested in finding out if hypnosis for addiction can help you beat your addiction please get in touch to book your free consultation.